 Even if love does not last, the very fact it happened is a cause for celebration.
 Marky Ramone Go of Nomadic Experiences talks about connecting deeply with the woman who would later become his best travel buddy.
 And while their relationship did not work out, the words Marky wrote then still ring true: “Sometimes, all the good things aren’t planned…they just happen.”

 And yes, every traveler hopeful for love can be assured that good things can happen.

 Somewhere between fairytale and reality

 There are love stories complete with the heady rush of romance, the pain and discomfort of arguments, and the tiny daily annoyances or inconveniences.

 For Aiyo Alcado of The Vacation Preview, her and her husband’s is a dreamy story of long-distance correspondences and much waiting before their fairytale ending.
-But with this ending comes a new beginning of fights and not-so-romantic encounter.
+But with this ending comes a new beginning of fights and not-so-romantic encounters.
 The couple would have not written their story any other way, though, because “the boy and the girl know they’re arguing with the right person, and in life, you don’t meet too many of those.”
 They did not live happily ever after, but are certainly happy.

 Astrid Zoe Reburiano of Starfish Travels agrees on the dubiousness of happily-ever-afters.
 She recognizes the happiness of the present moment, especially when you are traveling together, though, and she recounts the magic of how she and her estranged partner fell in love the second time around in a trip they did not almost take.
 She advises to just enjoy the journey because you can never really know when a relationship will end.